Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond: Estimating Equations with Incomplete Data

-Then, to compute \emph{the LDML estimate for estimating equations with incomplete data using the IPW initial estimate}, one need only specify estimators for $\tpib(1\mid \cdot)$ (to be used both on $\Dcal_k^{C,1,l}$ and on $\Dcal_k^{C,2}$) and for $\tq(\cdot,1;\theta_1')$ (to be used on on $\Dcal_k^{C,2}$).
-Note that, for given a fixed $\theta_1'$, both $\tpib(1\mid \cdot)$ and $\tq(\cdot,1;\theta_1')$ are conditional expectations of observables given $X$.
-This means that the LDML estimate for estimating equations with incomplete data using the IPW initial estimate can be computed given just blackbox algorithms for (possibly, binary) regression.
+\end{definition} This procedure is illustrated in \cref{fig: schema}(b).
+Note that, given a fixed $\theta_1'$, both $\tpib(1\mid \cdot)$ and $\tq(\cdot,1;\theta_1')$ are conditional expectations of observable variables given $X$.
+Thus, in this setting, the whole LDML estimate using the IPW initial estimate can be computed given just blackbox algorithms for (possibly binary) regression.